-NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the shareholders of Kuya Silver Corporation (the "Company") will be held as a virtual shareholders' meeting via live audio conference at 1.888.886.7786 on Thursday, June 29, 2023 at 10:00 AM (Pacific), for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the shareholders of Kuya Silver Corporation (the "Company") will be held as a virtual shareholders' meeting via audio conference at 1.888.886.7786 on Friday, June 28, 2024, at 1:00 PM (Eastern), for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Company for the year ended December 31, 2022 and the report of the auditors thereon; - 2. to fix the number of directors of the Company to be elected at the Meeting; - 3. to elect the directors of the Company to hold office until the next annual meeting of shareholders; - 4. to appoint Davidson & Company LLP, Chartered Professional Accountants, as auditors to hold office until the next annual meeting of shareholders at a remuneration to be fixed by the board of directors; and - 5. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.
+- 1. to receive the audited consolidated financial statements of the Company for the year ended December 31, 2023 and the report of the auditors thereon; - 2. to fix the number of directors of the Company to be elected at the Meeting; - 3. to elect the directors of the Company to hold office until the next annual meeting of shareholders; - 4. to appoint Davidson & Company LLP, Chartered Professional Accountants, as auditor to hold office until the next annual meeting of shareholders at a remuneration to be fixed by the board of directors (the "Board"); and - 5. to transact such other business as may properly come before the Meeting or any adjournment or postponements thereof.